IDPA Rules 2026 Complete Guide: Scoring, Penalties & The Big Rulebook Changes (P320 Ban, BUG 8+1, .380 Out)

 Further Reading

-- IDPA vs USPSA Complete Comparison — Side-by-side analysis of both organizations
+- IDPA vs USPSA Complete Comparison — Side-by-side analysis of both organisations

 - IDPA Beginner Pistol Guide — How to choose your first competition pistol